braze-inc/braze-docs/_docs/_user_guide/engagement_tools/landing_pages/drag_and_drop.md

 When a user submits a form, a new Braze user profile is created with the submitted user data.

 {% alert note %}
-During the beta, Braze will create a new user with each form submission regardless of where the user clicks on the landing page from.
+During the beta, Braze will create a new user with each form submission regardless of where the user clicks on the landing page.
 {% endalert %}

 ### Are there any technical requirements to publish a landing page?